darribas/quant_geog/notes/index.md

     * Regional interdependencies
 * Intimately connected to economic geography, **regional science** and economics

+\note{Murray: The category of regional analysis has reflected the need to understand urban and regional economies in a formal, quantitative manner.
+This is in terms of explaining what is currently taking place, but also why changes occurred and what changes are likely in the future.
+Many classical economics based methods have been relied upon for regional analysis, including the fundamentals of location theory (land rent models, cost minimization, central place hierarchies, and competition), input–output models, and computable general equilibrium models.
+These methods and others have been widely applied by geographers, but also extended in various ways --- Regioonal comparison}

 ## Computer science and simulation*

+* Mainly:
+    * database design
+    * algorithm design
+    * simulation processes
 * Traditionally *"the playground of non-geographers"*
-* Recently, a much more balanced two-way relationship
+* Recently, a much more reciprocal relationship
 * Using computation to create **spatial** knowledge
-* Huge potential in taking advantage of future computing advances, distributed networks and parallel processing (hardware and software advances)
+    * Modelling human mobility,
 * Increasing in relevance as datasets grow and your "average" problem becomes more computationally intensive

 # Where to continue